fancyTN/AirplaneSimulator/README.md

-# Design and implementation of vehicle motion
+# Implementation of vehicle motion simulation with Unity.
-# simulation with the use scripts of Unity graphic engine.

  The objective of the work was to develop a design and implementation of a vehicle motion simulator using the capabilities of the Unity graphic engine.